 Phenol is an aromatic compound whose chemical structure is derived from benzene.
 Saponins are active compounds with a strong surface that causes foam when shaken with water.
-Saponin compounds can be used in the pharmaceutical field as antibiotics. antifungals, and antitumor compounds.
+Saponin compounds can used in the be field pharmaceutical as antibiotics. antifungals, and antitumor compounds.
 Saponins are chemical compounds derived from secondary metabolites which are mostly obtained from natural materials such as plants and animals in the form of sugar clusters that are connected to aglycones and sapogenins, and this makes it toxic for animals to protect these plants.
 Essential oils give plants their scent, protect them from harmful environmental conditions, and even help them with pollination.
 In low concentrations, this compound is stomach poison which can cause insect pests to die.

-phytochemical Based on the examinations carried out, it was found that basil plant (Ocimum sanctum) secondary metabolites contains essential oils, most of which belong to the group of terpenoid organic compounds, then there are secondary metabolites of tannins which are a group of polyphenolic compounds.
+Based the phytochemical on examinations carried out, it was found that (Ocimum sanctum) the basil plant contains secondary metabolites of essential oils, most of which belong to the group of terpenoid organic compounds, then there are secondary metabolites of tannins which are a group of polyphenolic compounds.
 These compounds can be used as antibacterial.
 Antibacterial is a substance or compound that can suppress or kill the growth or reproduction of bacteria.
 Compounds or substances used to eradicate bacteria that cause infection in humans must have the highest possible selective toxicity, meaning that these compounds must be highly toxic to bacteria but relatively non-toxic to the host.[17]

-In the inhibition zone test, each extract concentration and fraction has a different inhibitory power, the Average Inhibitory Zone (mm) Extract Basil Leaves Fraction of (Ocimum sanctum) As Antibacterial, the results the extract group obtained in inhibitory power of Escherichia bacteria is included in the inhibitory category moderate with an average inhibition zone of 7-9.2 mm.
+In the inhibition zone test, each extract concentration and fraction has a different inhibitory power, the Average Inhibitory Zone (mm) Extract and Fraction of Basil Leaves (Ocimum sanctum) As Antibacterial, the results obtained in the extract group the inhibitory power of Escherichia coli bacteria is included in the inhibitory category moderate with an average inhibition zone of 7-9.2 mm.
 While in the fraction group the inhibitory power of Escherichia coli was in the moderate to strong category, at a concentration of 75% in the fraction group the inhibitory power was 11 mm.
 It can be seen that each treatment of each extract sample and fraction has a different inhibition zone for each concentration, this is because the greater the concentration used, the greater the inhibition zone of the extract and fraction on the growth of Escherichia coli bacteria.